 An intranet can improve access to information in your business

-- Links to FAQs, glossaries and other back-up resources can minimise mistakes.
+- Links to FAQs, glossaries and other back-up resources can minimise staff mistakes.

-- Information is available 24/7, making flexible working more practical.
+- Information is available 24/7, making flexible and remote working more efficient.

 - Intranet statistics can be analysed to reveal information about work patterns.